-- coverage for themselves and for their eligible dependents during open enrollment. - You may add or drop Dental Plus and Basic Dental coverage for yourself, your eligible spouse and eligible children during open enrollment in odd-numbered years. - You may add or drop State Vision Plan coverage for yourself, your eligible spouse and eligible children during open enrollment. - You may enroll in the Pretax Group Insurance Premium feature; or enroll in or re-enroll in a MoneyPlus flexible spending account. - You may enroll in a Health Savings Account.
+- Eligible members of the military community may add or drop TRICARE Supplement Plan coverage for themselves and for their eligible dependents during open enrollment. - You may add or drop Dental Plus and Basic Dental coverage for yourself, your eligible spouse and eligible children during open enrollment in odd-numbered years. - You may add or drop State Vision Plan coverage for yourself, your eligible spouse and eligible children during open enrollment. - You may enroll in the Pretax Group Insurance Premium feature; or enroll in or re-enroll in a MoneyPlus flexible spending account. - You may enroll in a Health Savings Account.